Hristo Prodanov

 Prodanov was still a student when he became involved in mountaineering.
 He began work as a metallurgical engineer in Kremikovtzi AD in 1976.
 He had his first 7000 m ascent on 6 August 1967 when he climbed Lenin Peak.
 He had previously climbed several peaks in the Alps.

 His major successes were related to Hindu Kush (1976) and Lhotse.
 In 1981, he was the first Bulgarian to climb Lhotse without the use of supplementary oxygen.

+Personal life

-His niece, Mariana Prodanova Maslarova, attempted to climb Mt.
-Everest (without the use of supplemental oxygen) on the 20th anniversary of her uncle's death.
+His niece, Mariana Prodanova Maslarova, attempted to climb Mount Everest (without the use of supplemental oxygen) on the 20th anniversary of her uncle's death.
 Maslarova died of exposure at 8,700 meters, exactly 20 years and 30 days after her uncle.